Contact

 Area of Study / Keywords

-Criminal Law State Accountability Police Sexual Violence Social Justice Legal Rights
+Criminal Law & Criminal Procedure State Accountability Police Sexual Violence Intoxication Legal Rights

 About

-Ampleman-Tremblay's research focuses on sexual violence, individual and collective responsibility, and legal rights.
+Ampleman-Tremblay's research focuses mostly on sexual violence, individual and collective responsibility, and legal rights.
 Her current project entitled "Rethinking Legal Narratives & Criminal Responsibility: A Case Study of Extreme Intoxication" is funded by a SSHRC Insight Grant.
 The latter investigates criminal responsibility for extreme intoxication and pays specific attention to the tensions that s.
 33.1 of the Criminal Code causes between mental health advocates and victims of intoxicated violence.
-Ampleman-Tremblay presented her work in national and international academic settings, civil society and academia joint initiatives, as well as podcasts.
-She also published in French and English in the Manitoba Law Journal, the Canadian Journal of Women and the Law, the Ottawa Law Review, and the Dalhousie Law Journal, amongst others.
+Her work has been published in French and English in the Manitoba Law Journal, the Canadian Journal of Women and the Law, the Ottawa Law Review, and the Dalhousie Law Journal amongst others.

 Research